irvinm/Toggle-Native-Tab-Bar/README.md

 These steps will enable custom styling with the `userChrome.css` file.

-(REQUIRED) Enter CSS to Hide or Show the Native Tab Bar in `userChrome.css`
+(REQUIRED) Enter CSS to hide or show the native tab bar in `userChrome.css`
 ---------------------------------------------

 1. Open the `userChrome.css` file you created earlier in the `chrome` folder.